gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 > redirected and made available on the remote system.

 Then, try to sign a file using `signtool` utility.
-Typically, you will be asked for a password by the HSM software running in the system.
+Typically, you will be asked for a password by HSM software running in the system.
 This step is known as **HSM logon**.
 Without a successful logon, cryptographic operations provided by the HSM are unavailable.